 Jokes apart, both the number and the ways of cyber attacks have evolved tremendously; phishing being the most used (90% data breaches) campaign, use social-engineering techniques.
 Last year, the growth rate of phishing was 65%, affected 76% of businesses.

-Don’t know much about Phishing malware?
+Don’t know much about phishing malware?
+At your service!

 What is Phishing Malware?
 It’s More Disastrous than it Sounds